-When it comes to preparing a unit for occupancy (or, if you’re a tenant, if you’re getting ready to move), you might occasionally encounter the term “prorated rent”.
+When it comes to preparing a unit for occupancy (or, if you’re a tenant, if you’re getting ready to move), you might encounter the term “prorated rent”.

 In this post, we’ll explain what prorated rent is and how to calculate it!